RUC-NLPIR/FlashRAG/docs/configuration.md

 faiss_gpu: False # whether use gpu to hold index
 corpus_path: ~  # path to corpus in '.jsonl' format that store the documents

+use_sentence_transformer: False # If set, the retriever will be load through `sentence transformer` library
 retrieval_topk: 5 # number of retrieved documents
 retrieval_batch_size: 256  # batch size for retrieval
 retrieval_use_fp16: True  # whether to use fp16 for retrieval model